 In the fourth and final part, below, I’ll discuss and demonstrate the D7000’s new 1080p movie mode, complete with external microphone input, manual control over exposures and continuous AF while filming.
 This entire video was shot with the D7000.

 All four videos were filmed around the Queenstown area in New Zealand’s South Island.
 Most of the location-based footage was filmed by Stefan Haworth using a Canon EOS 5D Mark II and EF 50mm f1.2L lens, with audio captured by Rode SVM and AKG C1000S microphones; check out Stefan’s Tapped NZ blog, featuring some great photos and videos shot around Queenstown.
 The Shotover Jet locations were filmed by Peter Elliston using a Canon HV30 HDV camcorder; check out Peter’s various photographic galleries and movie projects.
 Many thanks to both Stefan and Peter for their work in this project.
 All video was edited using Adobe Premiere CS5 running under Windows 7 64 bit.
-We’d also like to thank Shotover Jet, Dorothy Brown’s cinema and Vudu Cafe for their co-operation while filming.Support Cameralabs when you check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+We’d also like to thank Shotover Jet, Dorothy Brown’s cinema and Vudu Cafe for their co-operation while filming.Check prices at Amazon, B&H, Adorama, eBay or Wex.
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!